vkutas/deploy_service/README.md

 ## Description

-Application is listening port 5074.
+Application is listening port 5074, but you can change it in [Dockerfile](Dockerfile).
 For now there is only one entry point - `/deploy` which receive the json payload with the following schema:

 ```json